 If team development is not part of a company’s culture there may be discomfort in dealing with friction arising from a lack of soft skills.
 In this case, an external facilitator or coach can be a very helpful resource to guide a work team, using thought-provoking activities and role-playing, to find greater connection and trust amongst themselves, and to address issues with a detached point of view.

 Organizing such a workshop for your team does not mean they are not doing well or failing.
 It means you, the team lead/ manager/ CEO/ HR person, etc, care about your team’s best interests, highest achievements and happiness.

 Valerie Senyk is a facilitator for Team Development with BERTEIG, and can be contacted by going to http://www.worldmindware.com/AgileTeamDevelopment

-So you’ve taken Scrum training, received your industry certification, and perhaps even experienced being a Scrum team member.
+You want to be practicing Scrum!
+You’ve taken Scrum training, received your industry certification, and perhaps even experienced being a Scrum team member.
 In your heart you believe Scrum is the right tool and approach for you, and you believe your current organization and your customers could really benefit from Scrum practices.

-However, for whatever reason your organization is either hesitant to consider Scrum or outright believes it’s a bad idea.
+However, for whatever reason your organization is either hesitant to consider Scrum or believes it’s a bad idea.
 Perhaps there was an experience with a poorly executed pilot.
 Perhaps your leadership see it as being too risky.

 What do you do?

 This article explores how you could subversively practice ScrumMaster-ing in your workplace without getting into trouble or breaking the rules.
-Ssh…we won’t tell!
+(Ssh…we won’t tell!)